Reewr/promise-phantom/docs/webpage.md

 The function can also return value.
 However, this functionality is still a bit unstable and can therefore cause undefined returns.
 The return value has to be JSON.stringifiable.

+**Developer Note**: Errors that are thrown by this function, through either `throw new Error()` or other methods, will not be caught by the evaluated function.
+These are instead caught by the `page.onError` handler.

 **Kind**: instance method of <code>[Page](#Page)</code>